-All Doctor of Arts applicants will be invited to the School of Music for an interview with faculty from the proposed major area of study (usually scheduled on the same day as the audition/testing).
-Applicants must be interviewed prior to admission to the program, and prior to the awarding of the doctoral assistantship.
-Applicants should call the Graduate Coordinator to discuss possible dates for the interview/audition/testing.
-Audition information may be found here.
+All Doctor of Arts applicants should visit the School of Music for an interview with faculty from the proposed primary area of study (usually scheduled on the same day as the audition/testing); applicants outside the U.S. might be interviewed by a Ball State faculty member traveling in the student’s home area or by means of a video link or conference call.
+Applicants usually must be interviewed prior to admission to the program and prior to the awarding of a doctoral assistantship.
+Applicants should call or email the graduate secretary, Kathryn McPherson (firstname.lastname@example.org or 765-285-5502) to discuss possible dates for the interview, audition, and testing.

 For questions and complete information on program requirements please consult: